LeemanGeophysicalLLC/knowledgebase/docs/Spring_Slider_Earthquake_Machine/spring_slider_earthquake_machine.md

 ![Instrument cover photo.](product.png){: style="height:250px"}
 </center>

-This documentation covers part number [10-0000149](https://leemangeophysical.com/product/spring-slider/).
+This documentation covers part number
+<a href="https://leemangeophysical.com/product/spring-slider/" target="_blank" rel="noopener noreferrer">10-0000149</a>

 ## Overview
 The Spring-Slider Apparatus is a lab activity that demonstrates the physics of stick slip movement between two